-Colonial Williamsburg 2020 Public Archaeology Institute
+Colonial Williamsburg Public Archaeology Institute

-This summer, the Colonial Williamsburg Department of Archaeology introduces the Public Archaeology Institute (PAI).
+The Colonial Williamsburg Department of Archaeology introduces the Public Archaeology Institute (PAI).
 This unique program invites students, entering grades 9-12, to work alongside archaeologists in the field and explore the connections between documentary and archeological evidence, and how they work together to convey a unified interpretation in a public history setting.

 In each session of the PAI, students will receive approximately six hours of “class time,” during which a history of Custis Square and Williamsburg’s Public Hospital will be examined along various artifacts types, including ceramics, architectural materials, faunal remains, and small finds.
 Students will spend the remainder of the week practicing archaeological field methods, site recording, and interpretation of findings through hands-on field work and speaking with visitors.
 The week will conclude in a site tour showcase, in which each student will guide one archaeological site tour for visitors, family members, and friends.
 Each 30-minute tour will discuss the site’s history, project objectives, and observations made in the field.
 Certificates and PAI t-shirts will be awarded upon successful completion of PAI learning objectives.

 The 2020 Public Archaeology Institute has been cancelled.